-9 Reasons CPG Facilities Need Predictive Maintenance
+8 Reasons Manufacturing Facilities Need Predictive Maintenance

-For many years, preventive maintenance (PM) has been the gold standard in manufacturing-food and otherwise.
+For many years, preventive maintenance (PM) has been the gold standard in manufacturing.
 On a regular cycle, crews take equipment out of service and perform routine tasks that are designed to, theoretically at least, keep it running in tip-top shape and prevent unexpected failures.
-While PM does interrupt production, the impact is minimal compared to the extended downtime and potential for contamination that can accompany equipment failures.
+While PM does interrupt production, the impact is minimal compared to the extended downtime that can accompany equipment failures.

 But, the problem with conventional PM is that schedules and tasks are based primarily on assumption and estimation, rather than fact.
 The PM routine is designed around experience and time-not on actual in-service performance, wear-and-tear or documented impact of production on the equipment.
-That means facilities might take equipment down for PM when it's not necessarily warranted, wasting valuable production time, crew resources, parts and materials, and still may not fully mitigate their risk of a failure.
+That means facilities might take equipment down for PM when it's not necessarily warranted, wasting valuable production time, crew resources and parts and materials, and still may not fully mitigate their risk of a failure.

-Predictive Maintenance (PdM) is giving Consumer Packaged Goods (CPG) manufacturers a more efficient, data-driven method for managing routine equipment maintenance to maximize production, safety and efficiency while ensuring ideal operation and reliability of equipment.
-Rather than relying on a regimented, and often arbitrary, schedule, PdM uses a condition-based approach that measures and benchmarks factory equipment, scheduling repairs and upgrades according to the machine's actual health and performance.
+Predictive Maintenance (PdM) is giving manufacturers a more efficient, data-driven method for managing routine equipment maintenance to maximize production, safety and efficiency while ensuring ideal operation and reliability of equipment.
+Rather than relying on a regimented, and often arbitrary, schedule, PdM uses a conditions-based approach that measures and earmarks factory equipment, scheduling repairs and upgrades according to the machine's actual health and performance.